 Working with their local N.C.
-Cooperative Extension county center, Master Gardener℠ volunteers provide unbiased, research-based information that empowers residents to cultivate healthy gardens, landscapes, and ecosystems through safe, effective and sustainable gardening practices.
-Since 1979, Extension has recruited, trained and engaged local residents to serve as Master Gardener volunteers who expand Extension’s capacity to meet the needs of the gardening public.
+Cooperative Extension county center, Master Gardener℠ Volunteers (MGVs) provide unbiased, research-based information that empowers residents to cultivate healthy gardens, landscapes, and ecosystems through safe, effective and sustainable gardening practices.
+Since 1979, Extension has recruited, trained and engaged local residents to serve as MGVs who expand Extension’s capacity to meet the needs of the gardening public.
+We have about 35 active MGVs.

 Join the EMGVs of Pitt County!